topfreegames/khan/docs/API.md

-            "updatedAt":  [int64], // timestamp that the membership was last updated "deletedAt":  [int64], // timestamp that the player was banned "approvedAt": [int64], // timestamp that the player was approved
+            "updatedAt":  [int64], // timestamp that the membership was last updated "deletedAt":  [int64], // timestamp that the player was banned "approvedAt": [int64], // timestamp that the player was approved "deniedAt":   [int64], // timestamp that the player was denied

             "level": [string],    // level of the player in this clan